 At 5’10, Pamela always has the advantage to see the speaker at the podium.
 She has been an Agent with Lavin since 2013, and enjoys working with our fantastic speakers and clients.
 Pamela likes to steal the weekly journals from Charles' desk, but since being off on maternity leave has had to settle for online subscriptions.

 Spencer has worked as a prof, an SEO wrangler, a dry cleaner, a pro wrestler, and more.
-He wrote a book called Cosmo (Coach House, ’12) and should have a few more coming soon.
-He edits the decade-old literary magazine The Puritan and is the father of a coonhound named BobSnow.
+He’s the author of Cosmo (Coach House Books, ’12) and Cruise Missile Liberals (Nightwood Editions, fall ’17).
+He founded the decade-old literary magazine The Puritan and is the father of a coonhound.

 Byron is our Marketing Producer, and his work ranges from videotaping keynotes to using PicMonkey.
 He also enjoys slow walks by the beach.